Anthony-Jhoiro/cours-cyber-extractor/README.md

 # Extractor tools

+This project contains 2 listener and emitters for extraction using ICMP and DNS. they run file with linux listener and linux emitter.
+Although the go made programms should work on any OS if the Go language can be compile for its platform and arch.
+See [https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63)

 ## Requirements

 To build the project, you will need to have go and git installed on your system,